pygame/pygame/docs/reST/ref/image.rst

 Surface class allows manipulation (drawing lines, setting pixels, capturing regions, etc.).

-The image module is a required dependency of Pygame, but it only optionally supports any extended file formats.
+The image module is a required dependency of pygame, but it only optionally supports any extended file formats.
 By default it can only load uncompressed ``BMP`` images.
 When built with full image support, the ``pygame.image.load()`` function can support the following formats.